asibic/glassalpha/site/docs/reference/TRADEMARK.md

 ## Trademark notice

-"GlassAlpha" and "GlassAlpha" are trademarks of Gabriel Mays.
+"GlassAlpha" and "Glass Alpha" are trademarks of Gabriel Mays.
 The GlassAlpha logo and associated brand assets are proprietary and protected by trademark law.

 ## What this means